malobukov/cryptolocker/README.md

 ## Site-Specific Password Generation

-The companion program password4 creates password for a given site by encrypting FNV-1a hash of site identifier with Speck128/256 on the key passed via environmental variable CRYPTOLOCKER_PASSWORD.
+The companion program <tt>password4</tt> creates passwords for a given site by encrypting FNV-1a hash of site identifier with Speck128/256 on the key passed via environmental variable <tt>CRYPTOLOCKER_PASSWORD</tt>.
 Example usage:

     password4 john.doe@example.com